Welcome to our newly organized Farmhouse Mud Room! See how we came up with a farmhouse organization that looks like it was always meant to be here.

 Designing Custom Cabinetry

-With the kitchen, we had hired someone to build the cabinets custom because of the vintage stove and sink, which was awesome, but it was really expensive.
-This was the way to get the built-in, custom look for a lot less.
+With the kitchen, we had hired someone to custom build the cabinets because of the vintage stove and sink – which was awesome, but really expensive.
+Working with Lily Ann was the way to get the built-in custom look for a lot less.

 This was a super simple project thanks to Lily Ann.
-I send them custom dimensions and determined how I wanted them to look, and they sent cabinets that measured perfectly for this spot.
+I determined how I wanted them to look, sent them custom dimensions, and they delivered cabinets that measured perfectly for this spot.

-I wanted them to look historic, like they were meant to be there all along.
+I wanted them to look historic, like they were there all along.